una/personal-goals/README.md

 Personal goals made open source.

 Why?
 Spending the time to get shit done.
-I'm open sourcing these goals for accesibility across computers I use, transparency, accountability, and versioning.
+I'm open sourcing these goals for accessibility across computers I use, transparency, accountability, and versioning.

 # Overarching Goals
 1. Use Github more often